 I really enjoyed watching the likes of, The Million Dollar Man Ted DiBiase, Johnny Valentine, Greg Valentine’s father, of course the Junkyard Dog, Michael Hayes of The Fabulous Freebirds, The Von Erich’s.
 The list just goes on and on as far as the guys back then, there were so many different characters and they all played a role in creating the landscape of the business.

-You started out in the business as a very successful tag team with your brother Stevie Ray (Harlem Heat) in a great era of tag team wrestling.
-However there has been a lack of tag teams recently what do you feel that has been down to?
+You started in the business as a very successful tag team with your brother Stevie Ray (Harlem Heat) in a great era of tag team wrestling.
+However, there has been a lack of tag teams recently what do you feel that has been down to?

-I think that tag team wrestling is something that people have missed and that is why the WWE are trying to revamp it again, tag team wrestling plays a big part in the show and people want to see those matches.
+I think that tag team wrestling is something that people have missed and that is why WWE is trying to revamp it again, tag team wrestling plays a big part in the show and people want to see those matches.

 I think they are going to have to start putting guys together from the beginning, letting them come out and have a good career as a legitimate tag team, if they are good enough to make it as singles competitors after that then let them make their way, but I think the tag team division is going to pick up again pretty soon.